 You might be able to catch crabs (arf arf) at St Helen's, Steephill Cove or Freshwater Bay (the bit round the corner from the main beach), but Bembridge is the best Isle of Wight beach for rockpooling.

-There's also a lifeboat station at Bembridge which is featured in our free days out on the Isle of Wight.
+There's also a lifeboat station at Bembridge that features in our free days out on the Isle of Wight.

 Best Isle of Wight beach for barbecues